snakey1980/astronomy/README.md

     LocalDateTime timeOfPhase(double k);

 An integer value of k gives a new moon, an integer plus 0.25 gives a first quarter, plus 0.5 gives a full moon and plus 0.75 gives a last quarter.  k = 0 gives the new moon of January 6, 2000.
 So, for example, k = 0.5 gives the following full moon, and k = 10.5 gives the full moon ten iterations later.
 Negative values of k are accepted and give phases before 2000.
+There is also the method

+    double approximateK(LocalDateTime dateTime);

+which gives an approximate value of k for a given date.

 The implementation here will not give an answer for any dates before 1800.